-Location: A few hundred metres off the east coast of San Cruz, 30 km northeast of Puerto Ayora.
+Location: A few hundred meters off the east coast of San Cruz, 30 km northeast of Puerto Ayora.

 Facilities: none, wet landing.

-Photo opportunities: galapagos hawks, pahoehoe lava, galapgos sea lions, penguins, white tip reef sharks, and blue footed boobies.
+Photo opportunities: Galapagos hawks, pahoehoe lava, Galapagos sea lions, penguins, white tip reef sharks, and blue footed boobies.

 Click on the map for larger image